-The Departmental deadline for current year one students to submit an application for a 2021 - 2022 OGS is January 8, 2021.
+The Departmental deadline to submit an application for a 2021 - 2022 OGS is January 7, 2022.
 Current students will be notified of dates and details via email in the fall term.
 Please note that the deadline may change slightly from year to year.